bookwyrm-social/documentation/content/running_bookwyrm/install-prod.md

 This project is still young and isn't, at the moment, very stable, so please proceed with caution when running in production.

 ## Server setup
-- Get a domain name and set up DNS for your server
+- Get a domain name and set up DNS for your server.
+You'll need to point the nameservers of your domain on your DNS provider to the server where you'll be hosting BookWyrm.
+Here are instructions for [DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars)
-- Set your server up with appropriate firewalls for running a web application (this instruction set is tested against Ubuntu 20.04)
+- Set your server up with appropriate firewalls for running a web application (this instruction set is tested against Ubuntu 20.04).
+Here are instructions for [DigitalOcean](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-20-04)
-- Set up an email service (such as mailgun) and the appropriate SMTP/DNS settings
+- Set up an email service (such as [Mailgun](https://documentation.mailgun.com/en/latest/quickstart.html)) and the appropriate SMTP/DNS settings.
+Use the service's documentation for configuring your DNS
 - Install Docker and docker-compose

 ## Install and configure BookWyrm